seanjaw/device_maintenance/README.md

 # Exploratory Data Analysis

-The graph below represents the amonut of devices that are checked day by day.
-From the visualization below, we can see that as each day passes, there are fewer devices that are being checked.
+The graph below represents the amount of devices that are checked day by day.
+From the visualization, we can see that as each day passes, there are fewer devices that are being checked.

 <img width="463" alt="Screen Shot 2019-12-05 at 12 07 10 PM" src="https://user-images.githubusercontent.com/29358337/70269729-cd2b9300-1757-11ea-9879-430ad1082054.png">